DELIVERING POSITIVE CHANGE

 We need your help

-We need your support.
+To keep delivering this positive change, we rely on your support to secure re-election for our GRRRP Councillors.
 We don’t have the backing of the major parties.
 We are calling on those passionate about their community to help in any way you can.

 Can you pitch in?